Measure What Matters – An Interview with Rob Käll, CEO of Cien

 Rob Käll: There were so many different things that were all opaque for us as we were growing at the team.
 We basically come up with something called a sales value chain.
 We were using something that I am sure most of your listeners are familiar with that is called a high velocity level of the sales model where we were doing a lot of marketing inbound lead generation, we were using prospecting SDRs to build up opportunities and then we had account executives that their task was to close opportunities.
 And the typical way to measure productivity in that sense is to look at what the account executive is actually delivering at the end of the day.

-For example, an account executive might sell for a $160,000 in a month and then you draw the conclusion that his proactivity was if he worked 160 hours for $1,000 per hour.
-But what matters is that he may have received $80,000 worth of leads and opportunities from the prior month.
-And another account executive may have only produced $120,000 of sales but she only received $20,000 worth of leads.
-So the second account executive was more productive, she added more value, and this were the things that we noticed we could not measure properly and that is what we wanted to solve with Cien.
+For example, an account executive might sell for a $160.000 in a month and then you draw the conclusion that his proactivity was if he worked 160 hours for $1000 per hour.
+But the truth that matters is that he may have received 80.000 worth of leads and opportunities from prior have changed.
+And another account executive may have only produced $120.000 of sales but he only received 20.000.
+So the second account executive was more productive, he added more value, and this were the things that we noticed we could not measure properly and that is what we wanted to solve with Cien.

 Barbara Giamanco: Ok, so let’s dig in a little further then, how does Cien helps solve some of those problems?

 Rob Käll: It basically comes down to that you have tried to get a 360 view of your sales environment.
 So we look at like there is another companies out there that are doing similar things that are looking at the pipeline and the lead qualities and do different types of lead scoring and so forth.
 And we think that is important and we get some of that data from your CRM and then we apply machine learning models to understand how good those leads are and how to lucky they are to close.
 We all know that it is not just about leading the pipeline; it is a lot about the people.
 And there we have some really unique tools to measure things.